Honda Accord Hybrid Insurance Rates

 Wyoming | $1,130 | -$138 | -10.9% |

-Using high physical damage deductibles can reduce rates by up to $500 each year, while buying higher liability limits will increase premiums.
-Changing from a 50/100 limit to a 250/500 limit will cost as much as $351 extra every year.
+Using high physical damage deductibles can reduce rates by up to $500 a year, while increasing your policy's liability limits will push rates upward.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $351 extra every year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are likely paying $1,500 to $2,100 in extra premium per year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost anywhere from 44% to 132% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you could be paying anywhere from $1,500 to $2,100 in extra premium every year, depending on your age.
+High-risk driver insurance is expensive and can cost around 44% to 132% more than a normal policy.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |